International Society of Arthroscopy, Knee Surgery and Orthopaedic Sports Medicine: Membership

 Individuals qualified as orthopaedic surgeons, musculoskeletal surgeons, rheumatologists or the equivalent in their home countries and who are in good medical standing in their national or regional association as determined by the membership committee of the ISAKOS.
 Active members are entitled to vote at all meetings of the membership and are eligible to hold office in the society.
 Active Membership is awarded pending an application review at a meeting of the Membership Committee.
-The Membership Committee meets at all annual AAOS meetings and at ISAKOS congresses.